As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 Does soy formula contain estrogen?

-Soy is rich in isoflavones, a category of compounds naturally found in beans, including soybeans.
+Soy is rich in isoflavones, a category of compounds naturally found in all beans, including soybeans.

-Soy isoflavones are commonly referred to as phytoestrogens, or plant estrogens, because their structure resembles that of the reproductive hormone estrogen, naturally present in the human body.
+Soy isoflavones are commonly referred to as phytoestrogens, or plant estrogens.
+This is because their structure resembles that of the reproductive hormone estrogen that’s naturally present in the human body.

 Due to their similarity in structure, soy isoflavones can attach to estrogen receptors in the body.
-Because of this, some fear they will cause estrogen-like effects at a time in a baby’s development when exposure to estrogen is typically low.
+Some fear this will cause estrogen-like effects at a time in a baby’s development when exposure to estrogen is typically low.

 However, soy isoflavones differ from estrogen in a few ways.

-For instance, soy isoflavones are 1,000 to 10,000 times less likely to activate estrogen receptors.
-That’s in part because they cannot bind to some types of estrogen receptors and must compete with estrogen to actually bind to the others (12, 13).
+For instance, soy isoflavones cannot bind to some types of estrogen receptors and must compete with estrogen to actually bind to the others.
+As a result, they are 1,000 to 10,000 times less likely to activate estrogen receptors when compared to estrogen (12, 13).

-This may explain why soy isoflavones are considered unlikely to have significant estrogen-like effects in humans (12).
+This is why experts consider that soy isoflavones are unlikely to have strong estrogen-like effects in humans (12).

 Is soy exposure riskier in babies?

-In the first few months of life, an infant’s diet relies exclusively on breastmilk or formula.
-And in most cases, these will continue to make up a big part of a baby’s diets, even as solids begin being introduced.
+A baby’s diet relies exclusively on breastmilk or formula in the first few months of life.
+In most cases, these will continue to make up a big part of a baby’s diet, even once solids begin being introduced.

-This means that babies fed with soy formula are typically exposed to larger amounts of soy isoflavones than breastfed babies or those fed formula made from cow’s milk.
+This means that babies fed soy formula are typically exposed to larger amounts of soy isoflavones than breastfed babies or those fed cow’s milk formula.

 Soy formula-fed babies are also likely to consume larger amounts of soy isoflavones than toddlers or adults, who eat soy as part of a more diverse diet (16).